klienert/javaRequestDemo/README.md

 # javaRequestDemo

-Basic demo of a jsp file with some HTML that utilized two https requests: request.getParameter() request.getQueryString()
+Basic demo of a jsp file with some HTML that utilizes two https requests:

+request.getParameter()
+request.getQueryString()